Guide - The Best of Park City

 What to look for: Green-rated trails on system maps, which indicate beginner-appropriate terrain.

 Local Insight: Ride in the morning—trails are quieter, temperatures cooler, and you'll avoid afternoon storms.
 Many locals started at Round Valley; there's no shame in accessible terrain.
+Plus, Round Valley is great for families with young kids.
 A half-day lesson pays dividends in confidence and safety.

 Create Your Free Park City Guide →